-To compare occupational accident and absence rates in the various Swiss sectors, the key figures are also obtained using Suva's calculation method (see Sustainability Report 2018/19, Action field 5, p.
+To compare occupational accident and absence rates in the various Swiss sectors, the key figures are also obtained using Suva's calculation method (see Sustainability Report 2017/18, Action field 5, p.
 10).
-Suva's comparative figures are based on the time series for accidents as per Swiss accident statistics, which comprise the reported cases in accordance with the Swiss Accident Insurance Act (AIA).
-These case reports are broken down according to the general classification of economic activities (NOGA 2008).
+The data basis for the Suva industry key figures is the 2017 calendar year.